Roasted chestnut: Austria

 The Maronistand is a small booth where a street vendor offers roasted Maroni ("edible chestnuts" in local German) and potato-based hot snacks cooked in and on portable metal drums.
 Such outlets appear in the colder seasons and are a common sight at, for example, Viennese Christmas markets.

+France

+In France, marrons chauds ("hot chestnuts") are a well known autumn street food.
+In Paris, many street sellers come from India, and use improvised stands with shopping carts and cans.

+In Corsica roasted chestnuts are known as fasgiole in Corsican language.

 Italy

 In Italy roasted chestnuts are most commonly known as caldarroste.
 They are very popular especially in mountainous areas of the country, such as the Apennines and the Alps where the chestnut grows in abundance.
 Chestnuts and roasted chestnuts can be found in numerous festivals throughout Italy, usually organized between the end of October and the beginning of November.

 Roasted chestnuts are also known by various other names in different parts of Italy: